webmachinelearning/webnn/dynamic-shape-explainer.md

 The renderer is untrusted, so the service must remain safe on any graph a compromised renderer can construct, including ill-formed dynamic graphs:

 - **No dereference of an absent rank.** Unranked operands (e.g. from a no-axes squeeze) are handled uniformly by each shared validator — propagate, resolve, or cleanly reject — and unranked *graph inputs* are rejected at build time (a graph input always has a known rank).
-A dispatch-time exit gate fails cleanly if any operand is still unranked after inference, so no unranked operand ever reaches a backend.
+A dispatch-time exit gate fails cleanly if any operand is still unranked after shape inference, so no unranked operand ever reaches a backend.

 - **Shape computation never reads input data**, as described above, which also bounds what a graph can make the interpreter do.

-- **Bounded constant collection.** The interpreter seeds only from the shape operands of the dynamic operators and walks back along the shape-computation chain, copying only the constants actually on that chain (and skipping oversized constants).
-Weight tensors are never on a shape chain and are not copied, bounding both memory and shape-computation work (a DoS/OOM guard).
+- **Bounded constant collection.** The constants that the interpreter may need are gathered ahead of time: the collector seeds from the shape operands of the dynamic operators, walks back along the chain, and copies only the constants it finds there.
+Current weight tensors are not on a shape chain and are not copied, which keeps the memory and work involved independent of the model's size (a DoS/OOM guard).

 ## Future Consideration

 ### Bounded (min/max) dimensions
 Currently, the proposed model is intentionally unbounded; a dynamic dimension is either provably static or deferred without a specific size range.
 As a future enhancement, we plan to allow dynamic dimensions to optionally declare a `minSize` and `maxSize` bound (and potentially an "optimal" size).
 For example: `{name: 'seqlen', minSize: 1, maxSize: 2048}`.

 Rather than introducing a new source of dynamism, these bounds will serve as critical implementation hints to underlying runtimes, unlocking ahead-of-time memory allocations and graph optimizations that an unbounded model cannot achieve.
-Some runtime already accepts a constraint of this shape and acts on it.
-TensorRT's optimization profiles (min / opt / max), Core ML's `RangeDim`, and OpenVINO's bounded partial shapes, so the hint has somewhere to go rather than terminating in the user agent.
+Several runtimes already accept a constraint of this shape and act on it — TensorRT's optimization profiles (min / opt / max), Core ML's `RangeDim`, and OpenVINO's bounded partial shapes — so the hint has somewhere to go rather than terminating in the user agent.

 ### Shape specialization and preparation
 Knowing the shapes is not the same as being ready to run them: a backend may still have to plan memory, select kernels, or recompile.
-What that costs varies a great deal between runtimes (some absorb a shape change almost for free), while others may re-compile the graph.
+What that costs varies a great deal between runtimes: some absorb a shape change almost for free, while others re-compile the graph.
 So on some backends a caller that changes shape often pays a real price.

 `computeShapes()` gives an implementation a natural place to do that preparation, since the caller has just named the shapes it is about to run.
 That helps when a shape is then reused, but not when a caller keeps switching between shapes, and a user agent cannot tell which of them are worth keeping ready.
-One direction worth exploring is to let the caller say so: build with difference input sizes returning several `MLGraph`s, each bound to a set of concrete shapes and all sharing one copy of the weights.
+One direction worth exploring is to let the caller say so: build with different input sizes returning several `MLGraph`s, each bound to a set of concrete shapes and all sharing one copy of the weights.

 ### Fine-grained Shape Queries
 Currently, the `shape()` operator returns an operand's entire shape as a 1D tensor.
 To provide more fine-grained shape retrieval, we may consider introducing two additional operators: